Project update (July 2018)

 Zoning By-law Amendment

-The zoning by-law amendment application will amend Zoning By-law 2008-250 to:
+The zoning by-law amendment application amended Zoning By-law 2008-250 to:

 - Permit a range of residential, commercial and institutional uses at 557, 584 and part of 587 Wellington Street